Seifollah Kambakhshfard: Education and career summary

 Born in Tehran, he completed his elementary education at the Adib and Dar ul-Funun schools and graduated from University of Tehran with master's degree in Archaeology in 1964.
 He started his career as a teacher and taught in the elementary schools while he was pursuing his postgraduate studies.
 He joined the prehistory division of the National Museum of Iran in 1959 and served as an assistant director of the Institute of Archaeology that operated under the University of Tehran at the time.
 He reached the first milestone of his career when he became the chairman of the Archive division at the National Museum of Iran in 1965.
 He also conducted explorations in Marlik, Rudbar, Nishapur Germi, Haft Tepe, Meshkin Shahr and Gheytarieh from 1961 to 1967.

-From 1968 until 1977, He led a series of successful archaeological explorations in the Temple of Anahita in Kangavar that paved his way into further advancements.
+From 1968 until 1977, He led a series of successful archaeological explorations in the Temple of Anahita, Kangavar that paved his way into further advancements.

-He was appointed as a General Manager of formerly known as the Ministry of Culture and Art in Khorasan Province in 1977.
+He was appointed as a General Manager of formerly known as the Ministry of Culture and Art in Khorasan province in 1977.

 He became the Director of the National Museum of Iran in 1979 in his final endeavor at the leadership stage and was forced to take a break while major social reforms were taking its toll in the early days of post Revolution era in Iran.
-Kambakhshfard returned to work force, later on and served as an adviser at the Iranian Archaeology Center until his early retirement in 1986.
+Kambakhshfard returned to work force later on and served as an adviser at the Iranian Archaeology Center until his early retirement in 1986.